-South Dade County (C-111): The C-111 Project General Reevaluation Report (GRR) with integrated Environmental Impact Statement (EIS) was approved in 1994, and the Project Cooperation Agreement (PCA) was executed in 1995.
+South Dade County (C-111SD): The C-111 Project General Reevaluation Report (GRR) with integrated Environmental Impact Statement (EIS) was approved in 1994, and the Project Cooperation Agreement (PCA) was executed in 1995.
 The C-111 GRR authorized modifications to the original project as authorized by the Flood Control Acts of 1962 and 1968.
 The Water Resources Development Act (WRDA) of 1996 authorized 50/50 federal/sponsor cost sharing for the total project cost, which allows the sponsor to receive credit for lands needed for the project.
-An amendment to the 1995 PCA, to address the WRDA 96 cost share change, was executed in August 2014.
-The C-111

-South Dade project is moving forward, and construction on the remaining project components is scheduled to begin in Fiscal Year 2015.
+An amendment to the 1995 PCA, to address the WRDA 1996 cost share change, was executed in August 2014.
+The C-111 South Dade project is moving forward, and construction on the remaining project components began in FY16.